Symbol Invariant of Partition and the Construction: Symbol of rigid partitions in the , , and theories

 \subsection{Old definition of symbol}

-Unipotent conjugacy classes in the $B_n$, $C_n$, and $D_n$ theories are classified by partitions.
 A partition $\la$ of the positive integer $n$ is a decomposition $\sum_{i=1}^l \la_i = n$ ($\la_1\ge \la_2 \ge \cdots \ge \la_l$).
 The integer $l$ is called the length of the partition.
 There is a one-to-one correspondence between partition and Young tableaux.
 For instance the partition $3^22^31$ corresponds to \be \tableau{2 5 7}\non \ee Young diagrams turn out to be extremely useful in the study of symmetric functions and group representation theory.
 They are also useful tools for the construction of the eigenstates of Hamiltonian System \cite{Sh11}.
 For two partitions $\la$ and $\ka$, $\la+\ka$ is the partition with parts $\la_i+\ka_i$.

-Unipotent conjugacy classes in the $B_n$($D_n$)theories are in one-to-one correspondence with partitions of $2n{+}1$($2n$) where all even integers appear an even number of times.
-Unipotent conjugacy classes in the $C_n$ theories are in one-to-one correspondence with partitions of $2n$ for which all the odd integers appear an even number of times.
+Unipotent conjugacy classes are classified by partitions.
+They are in one-to-one correspondence with partitions of $2n{+}1$($2n$) in the $B_n$($D_n$) theories with all even integers appear an even number of times.
+And hey are in one-to-one correspondence with partitions of $2n$ in the $C_n$ theory with the odd integers appear an even number of times.
 A partition in the $B_n$ and $D_n$($C_n$) theories is called {\it rigid} if it has no gaps (i.e.~$\la_i-\la_{i+1}\leq1$ for all $i$) and no odd (even) integer appears exactly twice.
 We focus on rigid partitions in this paper.